Principles & Strategies

 - How effective is an instruction program?

-- The student must demonstrate new knowledge
+The student must demonstrate new knowledge and instruction is tied to established learning objectives.

 I adhere to the Kirkpatrick model of evaluation.